Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/apstra_facts_module.rst

         <div class="ansible-option-cell">

-      The url used to access the Apstra api.
+      The URL used to access the Apstra api.

       .. rst-class:: ansible-option-line